Opera dei Pupi: The Opera dei Pupi of Palermo

 The "Palermo" style of the opera dei pupi characterizes western Sicily and in particular the provinces of Palermo, Agrigento and Trapani.
-Palermo's puppets are about 90 cm. high and weigh between 5 and 10 kilos.
-The legs can perform a pendular movement, have articulated knees and can draw and place the sword in its scabbard thanks to a wire that crosses the right hand nad connects the maneuvering iron to the sword hilt.
+Palermo's puppets are about 90 cm high and weigh between 5 and 10 kilos.
+The legs can perform a pendular movement, have articulated knees and can draw and place the sword in its scabbard thanks to a wire that crosses the right hand and connects the maneuvering iron to the sword hilt.

 In Palermo, the puppeteers arrange themselves on the sides of the stage (for this reason the theater is deeper than it is wide) and, hidden by the side wings, operate on the same level as the puppets by extending their arms.
 The master puppeteer is located in the right wings (the left of the spectators), directing the show, operating the puppets, improvising the dialogues by lending his voice to all the characters (even female) and creating the sound and light effects.

 The show was accompanied by the music of one or more violins which, at the end of the 19th century, were replaced by the barrel organ, still used today.

 The cartelli from Palermo, painted in tempera on canvas, are divided into different squares, usually eight, resembling a chessboard.
 Each square, often subtitled, corresponds to one of the episodes of the long Carolingian cycle.
 A sheet bearing the words "Today" was attached to the square relating to the evening show, indicating at what point in the cycle they had arrived.